Support Services

 Is your student or family in need of support?

-The Native American Education Department provides academic and family support for our Native students and families under a Title VI grant in collaboration with Title I and McKinney Vento.
+The Native American Education Department provides academic and family support for our Native students and their families under a Title VI grant in collaboration with Title I and McKinney Vento.
 Some of the services we offer our families:

 - Crisis intervention and intervention strategies